Fe contribution to the magnetic anisotropy of $L{1_0}$-ordered FePt thin films studied by angle-dependent x-ray magnetic circular dichroism

 The $\theta_{\bm{H}}$ dependence of $\hat{\bm{P}}\cdot \bm{m}_\text{spin}^\text{eff}$ for the film with $S$ = 0.4 obtained by the sum rule is shown in Fig.\ \ref{fig:AD_spin}(a), and is analyzed based on the Stoner-Wohlfarth model, \cite{SWmodel_original} in which one assumes the uniaxial MCA and single magnetic domain.
 Under these assumptions, the magnetostatic energy density $E_\text{m}$ is given by:

 where $M$ is the total magnetization (the sum of the spin and orbital magnetic moments of Fe and Pt).
-The three terms in Eq.\ (\ref{EnergyEq}) represent the Zeeman energy, the magnetic shape anisotropy of the film, and the MCA energy.
+The three terms in Eq.\ (\ref{EnergyEq}) represent the Zeeman energy, the general magnetic shape anisotropy for thin films, and the MCA energy.
 By minimizing $E_m$ with respect to $\theta_{\bm{M}}$, one can deduce the value of $\theta_{\bm{M}}$ for each angle $\theta_{\bm{H}}$, and thus the effective spin magnetic moment can be deduced by the following equation: \cite{AngleDep_shibata,AngleDep_sakamoto,AngleDep_nonaka}